Flexible working key to keeping valuable returning mums in the workforce

 Other interesting figures show that:

-- 63% of African respondents think more women are demanding to work remotely when they return to the workforce
+- 71% of Indian respondents report that more women are demanding to work remotely when they return to the workforce;

-- 40% say working closer to home is a key incentive
+- 68% say working closer to home is a key incentive;

-- 15% report that the option to video conference instead of travelling would help returning mothers
+- 38% report that the option to video conference instead of travelling would help returning mothers.

-Commenting on the results, Joanne Bushell, VP Africa at Regus says: “Reports highlight that the non-participation of women in the economy is costing as much as 27% per capita GDP in some countries.
-When combined with the fact that companies with a higher percentage of women on the board are more profitable, it is clear that businesses need to adapt protocols to better suit working mothers.
+With reports highlighting that the non-participation of women in the economy is costing as much as 27% per capita GDP in some countries, and that companies with more women on the board are more profitable, it is high time that businesses address the issue of how to adapt working practices to better suit working mothers.

-“When women return to work after maternity leave, they often find that juggling professional and personal duties can be very demanding, if not impossible.
-It is not surprising, therefore, that more and more mums seek flexibility.
-Whether that’s through flexi-time, the opportunity to work closer to home at least some of the time, or the option to choose video conferencing over business travel, these incentives are increasingly key to encouraging more women back into employment and driving the workplace into the future.”
+Businesses do not hesitate to attribute value to working mothers, but when they return after maternity leave they often find that juggling professional and personal duties can be very demanding, if not impossible.
+It is not surprising, therefore, that more and more mums are asking for flexible working.
+Whether it’s flexible-hours, the opportunity to work closer to home or to their families at least some of the time, or the option to choose video conferencing over business travel, are key to helping more women back into employment and driving the workplace into the future.

 Regus is the global workplace provider.